 Foap lets you cash out your earnings through PayPal.

 Gigwalk pays you to perform small tasks based on where you are located.
-Simply download the app and find a gig near you.
+Download the app and find a gig near you.
 Each listing includes the payment, a short description of the gig and the location.
-Most of the gigs are typically from retail stores looking for brand audits or feedback on products and product displays, but online gigs like website testing and surveys are listed as well.
+Most of the gigs are typically from retail stores looking for brand audits or feedback on products and product displays, but online gigs like website testing and surveys are also listed.

 Occasionally, a business may ask a screener question, and once you’re accepted, you’ll be notified and provided with instructions.
 Once you’ve completed the task, there may be follow-up questions for you to answer.
 The app is linked to PayPal for payments.

 Audits, research, mystery shopping, and product trials are some of the jobs that can be found on Field Agent.
 Once you’ve reserved a job, complete it within the time frame and make sure to follow instructions carefully in order to be paid.
 Jobs generally pay in the range of $3 and $20.
 Before you graduate to paying jobs, you have to complete ticket jobs.
-Jobs posted are generally on a first-come-first-served basis so it’s best to check the app often for any new jobs.
-The company said it has paid more than $20 million so far to its agents.
+Jobs posted are generally on a first-come-first-served basis, so it’s best to check the app often for any new jobs.
+The company said it had paid more than $20 million to its agents.

 Inbox Dollars pays you for taking surveys, reading emails, completing offers, playing games or shopping online.
 It has a simple, easy-to-navigate user interface, and the company is transparent about how much you can earn by completing tasks.
 However, you can only cash out once you have $30 in your Inbox Dollars account, and a $3 processing fee is deducted from your withdrawal amount.
 The company also offers a $5 sign-up bonus.
 If you do not use the app for 10 days, your account is automatically deactivated.

 Since 2000, the company has paid more than $57 million in cash rewards to its members.